 - The measure had a direct impact on bottom-line performance

-Table 1 summarizes the characteristics of the organizations participating in these studies.
-The organizations were distributed across three broad industry groups: financial services (banking, S&L, insurance), manufacturing (computers and automotive), and service (transportation and hospitality).
-Performance measures consisted of sales revenue, profit margins, customer satisfaction, production targets, market share, quality control, and repeat business.
-Since each organization used different performance measures, we treated each as a separate study.
+Table 1 summarises the characteristics of the organisations participating in these studies.
+The organisations were distributed across three broad industry groups: financial services (banking, S&L, insurance), manufacturing (computers and automotive) and service (transportation and hospitality).
+Performance measures consisted of sales revenue, profit margins, customer satisfaction, production targets, market share, quality control and repeat business.
+Since each organisation used different performance measures, we treated each as a separate study.

-The fulfillment and performance data were submitted to a multiple regression analysis to determine the degree to which work unit performance can be predicted from the work unit's satisfaction level.
-Multiple regression analysis results in a value (called R) that indicates the degree of association between fulfillment and performance.
-The higher the R value (the closer to 1.00), the more fulfillment predicts the performance outcomes.
+The fulfilment and performance data were submitted to a multiple regression analysis to determine the degree to which work unit performance can be predicted from the work unit's satisfaction level.
+Multiple regression analysis results in a value (called R) that indicates the degree of association between fulfilment and performance.
+The higher the R value (the closer to 1.00), the more fulfilment predicts the performance outcomes.

 More About Multiple Regression

 The following graph shows the average R value across all 14 studies.
-The R value of .63 indicates that there is a very strong relationship between Fulfillment Satisfaction and the business performance measures.
-This is remarkable considering the number of other factors affecting business performance that are unrelated to Fulfillment Satisfaction.
+The R value of .63 indicates that there is a very strong relationship between Fulfilment Satisfaction and the business performance measures.
+This is remarkable considering the number of other factors affecting business performance that are unrelated to Fulfilment Satisfaction.